DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen.md

 * [what to do if your application is unsuccessful](/how-to-apply-for-teacher-training/if-your-application-is-unsuccessful)

-Email your chosen provider to check they can sponsor you, then apply for your teacher training course.

 ### Check your qualifications

-Make sure you have the right qualifications and apply for a [statement of comparability](/non-uk-teachers/non-uk-qualifications) proving your school and university qualifications are the same standard as UK GCSEs and a UK bachelor’s degree.
+Make sure you have the right qualifications and [apply for a statement of comparability](/non-uk-teachers/non-uk-qualifications) proving your school and university qualifications are the same standard as UK GCSEs and a UK bachelor’s degree.

-### Research English education
+### Research education in England

 Even if you’ve never spent time in an English school, teacher training providers will want to know you’re familiar with: